-For this cannabis strain review, I tried out some MK Ultra that’s made by Re-Up Cannabis (Zenabis).
-Before trying out their Shishkaberry, I wasn’t really expecting too much since the price point was so low, but I was impressed with it just like I was impressed with this MK Ultra.
+For this cannabis strain review, I tried out some MK Ultra (MKU) made by Re-Up Cannabis (Zenabis).
+Before trying out their Shishkaberry, I wasn’t expecting too much since the price point was so low, but I was impressed with it just like I was impressed with this MK Ultra.

 Lineage: MK Ultra was originally created by crossing an OG Kush female from Los Angeles’ JoshD Farms with a G13 male from Barney’s Farm in Amsterdam.

-Terpene Profile: The dominant terpenes on MK Ultra are: terpinolene, myrcene and limonene.
+Terpene Profile: The dominant terpenes on MK Ultra are: terpinolene, myrcene, and limonene.

-Packaging Details: Packaged on 05/05/2020 and tested/reviewed on 06/16/2020, exactly 42 days after being packaged.
+Packaging Details: Packaged on 05/05/2020 and tested/reviewed on 06/16/2020, exactly 42 days later.
+Lot# 1000920

 Pricing Details: Purchased 15 grams for $66.20 at the SQDC in Montreal, Quebec, Canada. ($4.41/gram)

-The fact that there was no pop-corn nugs was a huge plus, especially since I bought 15 grams and not just 3.5.
+The fact that there were no popcorn nugs was a huge plus, especially since I bought 15 grams and not just 3.5.
 The buds were of a light green shade with a touch of purple on certain leaves.
 A thin coat of trichomes covered the flower, mixed in with bright orange, almost reddish pistils all over the buds.

-The effects that I got from this MK Ultra were quite light, and I used it as a daytime strain which worked out for me.
-However, if you’re into green that knocks you down, get your thoughts way louder, makes you re-evaluate your life, this one won’t work out for you.
+The effects that I got from this MK Ultra were relatively light, and I used it as a daytime strain, which worked out for me.
+However, if you’re into the green that knocks you down, gets your thoughts way louder, and makes you re-evaluate your life, this one won’t work out for you.

-Everyday consumers may not like it because of the light effects, but as I said before, I wouldn’t disregard it completely, you may enjoy it as some day time weed.
-This whole experience wasn’t as good as their Shishkaberry, but Re-Up did an above average job with this MK Ultra.
+Everyday consumers may not like it because of the light effects, but as I said before, I wouldn’t disregard it completely; you may enjoy it as some daytime weed.
+This whole experience wasn’t as good as their Shishkaberry, but Re-Up did an all-right job with this MK Ultra.